calliecameron/markdown-makefile/tests/test3/test3.md

-% The Title Is 'Baz'
-% The Author
-% 23 February 2019

 ---
+title: The Title Is 'Baz'
+author:
+- The Author
+date: 23 February 2019
 identifier:
 - scheme: DOI
   text: doi:10.234234.234/33